HPV

 Transmission

 HPV, or human papillomavirus, is one of the most common sexually transmitted infections.
-There are many different types of HPV, and lots of them spread easily through skin-to-skin contact during sex – whether it involves a penis, vagina, anus, or mouth.
-Condoms reduce the risk but don’t offer complete protection, since HPV can also be passed on through skin that isn’t covered.
+There are lots of different types of HPV, and many are easily spread through skin-to-skin contact during sex - whether it's cock, pussy, ass or mouth that's involved.
+Condoms reduce the risk, but do not fully protect as HPV can also be transmitted through uncovered skin.

 Symptoms

-HPV is a sneaky one.
-Most people who carry the virus don’t notice it at all, but some types of HPV can cause:
+HPV is a stealthy virus.
+Most people who carry the virus do not notice it at all, but some types of HPV can cause:

-- Genital warts – small, flesh-coloured or pink growths around the genitals or anus.
+- Genital warts - small, skin-colored or pink growths around the genitals or anus.

-- Warts in the throat or mouth after oral sex.
+- Warts in the throat or mouth during oral sex.

-Most HPV infections clear up on their own within a couple of years, without causing any symptoms at all.
+Most HPV infections clear up on their own within a few years, without causing any symptoms.

 Testing

-Testing for HPV isn’t part of routine STI checks, but it can be detected through a cervical screening for people with a uterus.
-For others, the diagnosis often comes after noticing warts or cell changes.
-If you’re worried about HPV, speak to a healthcare professional and be open about your sexual practices.
+Testing for HPV is not part of routine STI testing, but it can be detected through Pap smears in people with a uterus.
+For others, it is often warts or cell changes that lead to diagnosis.
+If you are concerned about HPV, talk to a healthcare professional and be clear about how you have had sex.

 Treatment

-Genital warts can be treated with medication, freezing, or cauterisation, though the virus can remain dormant in the body and return later.
-For cell changes, regular follow-ups are important.
-Vaccination against the most high-risk types of HPV is also available and can protect you and your partners.
-Since 2020, the HPV vaccine has been offered to all pupils in school years 5–6 as part of the national vaccination programme.
+Genital warts can be treated with medicines, frozen or burned off, but the virus can lie dormant in the body and come back.
+For cell changes, it is important to follow up with regular check-ups.
+Vaccination against the most risky types of HPV is also available, and it can protect you and your partners.
+Since 2020, the HPV vaccine has been given to all schoolchildren in grades 5-6 as part of the basic vaccination.
 The vaccine is also free for anyone living with HIV.
-Those who missed it at school and don’t live with HIV can still get vaccinated at their own expense.
+If you are too old and have missed the vaccine at school and are not living with HIV, you can take the vaccine at your own expense.

-Vaccination is especially recommended for men who have sex with men, trans people, and individuals living with HIV – as the risk of HPV-related illnesses is higher in these groups.
+Vaccine is particularly recommended for men who have sex with men, transgender people and people living with HIV - as the risk of HPV-related diseases is higher in these groups

 Want to avoid HPV?
-Here are a few tips:
+Here are some tips:

-- Use condoms during sex to help reduce the risk.
+- Use condoms during sex to reduce the risk.

-- Get vaccinated against HPV – it’s strong protection against the most dangerous types.
+- Get vaccinated against HPV - it is a strong protection against the most dangerous types.

-- If you have a uterus, regular cervical screenings are recommended from the age of 23.
+- If you have a uterus, regular gynecological smears are recommended from the age of 23.